But if you decide to leave Australia, what happens to that money?

 If you’re moving to New Zealand you may be able to transfer your super from a participating super fund in Australia using the New Zealand KiwiSaver scheme.

 It’s a good idea to get in touch with your super fund or a self-managed super fund (SMSF) specialist to find out more.

 If you’re a temporary resident in Australia

 Millions in unclaimed super is lost every year by people leaving the country unaware they can claim their contributions when they leave.
-If you’re a temporary resident (excluding visa subclasses 405 and 410 and New Zealand citizens) you can claim payment of your superannuation money once certain conditions are met.
+If you’re a temporary resident you can claim payment of your superannuation money if all of the following conditions are met.

 Planning ahead and being prepared is the key to making sure you get your super.
 You’ll need to make sure the correct forms are completed and lodged in the right order.

 What you need to do

 You may only claim your super directly from your super fund within six months of leaving Australia.
 After six months of you departing Australia or your visa ceasing to be in effect (whichever is longer), your fund may be required to transfer the money to the ATO.
 The ATO will hold your super until you claim it from them.